onlySaish/Amazon-clone/README.md

 # Amazon-clone
-Amazon Clone Frontend using HTML and CSS
+Amazon Clone Frontend using HTML and CSS <br>
+Author : Saish More